A depleted bank account shouldn’t hinder you from enjoying the company of the man or woman of your dreams.

 Does it really pay to go overboard to impress on the first date?
 Isn’t it a genuine connection you’re seeking and not just a fling?
+You may want to look into some cheap date ideas early on.

 Do yourself a favor: When you’ve found someone who appears to be the woman of your dreams or your Prince Charming, be upfront about your financial situation, even if funds are limited.